TheTexta/obsidian-main/Epigenetics.md

 #biological-psychology
 Epigenetic::your genes play a role in your health, epigenetics is the study of how behaviour and environment change the way your genes work.
+How your environment changes the way your genes work.
+Epigenetic changes are reversible and do not change your DNA sequencing, instead changing the way a body reads a DNA sequence.